3D Printing Cost Calculation Online

 More rare but not impossible are the sudden failures of the 3D printer which involve an extraordinary maintenance intervention with the replacement of the damaged parts.

-Also if we do not have a printer and we have to contact a professional 3D printing service. we must also estimate what will be the mark-up percentage that the company will ask us to ensure a reasonable profit and to cover all the fixed and variable costs mentioned above.
+Also if we do not have a printer and we have to contact a professional 3D printing service. we must also estimate what will be the mark-up percentage that the company will require from us to ensure a reasonable profit and to cover all the fixed and variable costs mentioned above.

-This procedure for the cost calculation is simple, free and immediate.
+This procedure for the cost calculation is simple, free and instant.
 It also allows the customer to customize the quote by being able to choose the type of plastic desired, the color and fill factor of the object to be printed, which can be set from a minimum of 10%, up to a maximum of 100%.